justinochoi/spray-angle-residuals/README.md

-Spoiler: It does not.
+Spoiler: Yes, but you're still better off using Baseball Savant's wOBAcon.
 But maybe someone else can crack the code?